remote-rights/remote-rights.github.io/_pages/_change/make-sure-you-re-safe.md

 - Triple-check the privacy on your social media accounts and email.
 - Keep evidence of any harassment you experience:  screenshots, pictures and print-outs of anything that has to do with your cause.

-# 3. Always Plan Ahead
+## 3. Always Plan Ahead

 - Always bring someone with you when you are going to talk about your cause in public.
 - Do research before you go to protests.
 Talk to someone you know who's been to them in your area.
 What are the safety issues involved in protesting where you live?
 - When considering going to a protest, some useful safety questions to ask are:
-Is the protest legal? - Will there be counter-protesters?
-Does an adult who isn't going to the protest know you're going?
-In case you can't use your cellphone, do you know somebody's phone number off by heart, or do you have it written on your leg?
-Are the police going to be there?
+  * Is the protest legal?
+  * Will there be counter-protesters?
+  * Does an adult who isn't going to the protest know you're going?
+  * In case you can't use your cellphone, do you know somebody's phone number off by heart, or do you have it written on your     leg?
+  * Are the police going to be there?
 If so, will that make you feel safe?
-Do you have enough water?
-Are you wearing comfortable shoes?
-For more info about protesting safely, research "how to protest safely" online.
+  * Do you have enough water?
+  * Are you wearing comfortable shoes?

+  _For more info about protesting safely, research "how to protest safely" online._

 <!-- Side bubble: